Agrobot-Gantry/DigitalTwinGantry/README.md

 # DigitalTwinGantry

 This application is meant for VR with the Oculus Quest 2.
-It can also be build as a desktop version.
+It can also be built as a desktop application.

 It is made with the unity version: 2020.3.32f1 with the android build support.